-Deep Fox
+Deep Fox Project

-The Company was encouraged by the channel sampling program conducted in 2015 on the Deep Fox prospect.
-The Deep Fox prospect is easily accessed via a recently constructed bush road beginning near the St. Lewis Airport.
-The 53 initial channel samples taken at Deep Fox were used to plan a much more extensive channel sampling program in 2015.
+An initial 53 channel samples taken at Deep Fox in 2014 were used to plan a much more extensive channel sampling program in 2015.
 A further 5 infill channels were completed in 2017 to support the drill program.
-Including all three channeling programs, a total of 31 channels have been cut at the Deep Fox prospect and 1156 samples have been collected and analyzed.
+Four extensions to existing channels have been started or planned to provide surface data for resource estimates in 2018.
+Including all three completed channeling programs, a total of 31 channels have been cut at the Deep Fox prospect and 1156 samples have been collected and analyzed; the 2018 channel program is in progress.

-The Deep Fox channel program and the extensive mapping, sampling and geophysics, has allowed Search to be able to make the following observations:
+The Deep Fox channel program, the 2017 drilling, the 2018 drilling to date (11 holes) and the extensive mapping, sampling and geophysics, has allowed Search to be able to make the following observations:

-- The geology and mineralization at Deep Fox is the same as at FOXTROT - At 500 metres, Deep Fox is similar in strike length as FOXTROT - Mineralized zone widths are as wide or wider (up to 30m wide) than at FOXTROT - Mineralized channel sample assays are on average greater than 15% higher than those at Foxtrot
+- The geology and mineralization at Deep Fox is similar to FOXTROT - At 500 metres, Deep Fox is similar to slightly longer in strike length than FOXTROT - Mineralized zone widths are as wide or wider (up to 30m wide) compared to FOXTROT - Mineralized channel sample assays and mineralized zone assays from three drill holes are on average greater than 15% higher than those at Foxtrot

-Based on the positive channel sample program, along with the successful bench scale metallurgy test on the Deep Fox material, the Company commenced the Deep Fox drill program in November 2017.
-Three holes were completed and a fourth started before the drill program was suspended due to the onset of severe winter conditions and the seasonal holidays.
-The assay results from the first three drill holes provided the Company with positive results to justify completion of the 1500m balance of the Phase 1 2000m drill program.
-Upon completion of the next 1500m of drilling, it may be determined to complete a further 2000m program.
+Based on the positive channel sample program, along with the successful bench scale metallurgy test on the Deep Fox material, the Company commenced the Deep Fox drill program in November 2017 and continued it in July 2018.
+Three holes were completed and a fourth started before the 2017 drill program was suspended due to the onset of severe winter conditions and the seasonal holidays.
+The assay results from the first three drill holes provided the Company with positive results to justify completion of the 1500m balance of the Phase 1 2000m drill program in July 2018.
+A total of 14 holes and 2300 m have been drilled as of July 26th.
+Core is being sampled and assays are pending.

+Upon completion of the current 1500m of drilling, it may be determined to complete a further 2000m program.
 With the additional drilling, Search could potentially define another mineral resource akin to FOXTROT, and thereby validating our District concept.